History of the Aether Theory

 gravitation.
 It would have led to his sought after mathematical

 consistency.
-Or he could achieve consistency by attempting to
+Or, he could achieve consistency by attempting to

 extirpate the preferred reference frame from Maxwell’s laws.
 He chose

-Co.
-New York) p163-4] But, as the following experimental
+the latter course.[15]
+But, as the experimental

 preferred frame and the aether refused to go away. |

-The Sagnac Experiment, 1913 |
+The Sagnac experiment, 1913 |

 Preferential frame of reference |